 Student Privacy Rights

-The university has adopted a policy statement implementing all provisions of the Family Educational Rights and Privacy Act (FERPA) which is available at the Office of the Registrar, 333 East Campus Mall #11101.
-The university, in accordance with FERPA, designated specific information as "directory information," which is publicly available unless a student asks to have any or all of it withheld.
+The university has adopted a policy statement implementing all provisions of the Family Educational Rights and Privacy Act (FERPA) which is available at the Office of the Registrar.
+FERPA rights apply to anyone who is currently or was ever enrolled in classes at and attended UW–Madison, including Special students.
+FERPA does not apply to applicants.

-Students may elect to keep some or all of their "directory information" confidential by restricting their information via the Student Center tile in My UW.
+The university, in accordance with FERPA, designated specific information as directory information, which is publicly available unless a student asks to have any or all of it withheld.
 Students with questions about the provisions of the act or who believe the university is not complying with the act may obtain assistance from the Office of the Registrar.

 Availability of Academic Record Information to Others